Nitro4542/mc-mod-tools/README.md

 ## What does a mod pack consist of?

 Just put your mods inside the zip file.
-For now, please only include .jar files inside the zip file.
+Note that anything you put in there will be sent straight to the mods folder.

 ## Contributing